tatumamckinnis/Nbody/README.md

 <details>
 <summary>Details on the CelestialBody class</summary>

 This class consists only of `static` methods, including the main method that runs the simulation.
 Your task will be to implement the three `static` methods that have been outlined for you in the starter code.
-That code has `// TODO` comments indicating the code you need to add in the three `static` methods.
-These methods are described below.
+That code has `// TODO` comments indicating where you need to make edits.

 <div align="center">
   <img src="p1-figures/NBodyMethods.png">